Jareco/social-network-manager/README.md

 # Social Netwrok Manager

 ### This is the university project.
-THe goal is a simple admin view of any social network.
+The goal is a simple admin view of any social network.

 # Getting Startet (How to run):
 ## 1)To run this app just use the command "docker-compose -f stack.yml up".